Neck Lift Surgery in Houston at Lift Plastic Surgery

 Following insertion, the liposuction machine, which, in performance, can be compared to a household vacuum, suctions up the excess fat and places it into a reservoir.

-While performing neck liposuction, Dr. Shitel Patel and Dr. Tuan Truong frequently use smaller cannulas than those used while performing liposuction on other areas of the body.
+While performing neck liposuction, Dr. Shitel Patel frequently uses smaller cannulas than those used while performing liposuction on other areas of the body.

-Using these smaller instruments allows Drs.
-Patel and Truong to create highly detailed contours in the patient’s neck.
+Using these smaller instruments allows Dr. Patel to create highly detailed contours in the patient’s neck.

 Once the plastic surgeon removes these deposits of fat in the neck, the body does not replace them.
 As such, the patient no longer accumulates fat in these areas.
 Nonetheless, areas that are not treated with liposuction will still accumulate fat.